EPCCed/2021-01-14-archer2-developers-online/_episodes/04-submission.md

 > The `--hint=nomultithread` asks SLURM to ignore the possibility of running
 > two threads per core.
 If we remove this option, this makes available  256
 > "cpus" per node (2 threads per core in hardware).
 Can you write a script
-> to run 8 MPI tasks with 1 task per NUMA region rinning 32 OpenMP threads?
+> to run 8 MPI tasks with 1 task per NUMA region running 32 OpenMP threads?
 > Note: physical cores appear as affinity 0-127, while the extra "logical"
 > cores are numbered 128-255.
 Logical cores 0 and 128 occupy the same physical
 > core etc.